DigitalState/Platform/sdk/documentation/lab/index.md

 The lab environment makes use of an Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) to describe the host server, general configurations and each enabled microservices.

 For the lab environment, the host server is configured to localhost.
-This means Ansible will run commands against the container itself and setup the dockerized application on your local machine.
+This means Ansible will run commands against the container itself and deploy the dockerized application on your local machine.

 <pre>
 ...